HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 The meaning of each of those attributes is explained in the [Criteria configuration] section, except State and Acceptance, which are calculated.

+### Block interface

+In the [Block interface](https://explorer.hathor.network/transaction/000000000000000000a7e88320fd21cd13f0338ea8f06dacd4f416ddb0bf705e), a new card should be added to display the feature criteria and state for each feature.
+UI specifics are left as unresolved implementation details.

 ## REST API
 [REST API]: #rest-api

-A `GET` endpoint should be provided, mainly to serve the UI described above.
+A new `GET` endpoint should be provided, mainly to serve the UI described above.
 It should return a JSON object like the following:

 ```json
 {